mondoohq/cnquery/extra/README.md

 # Extra Packs

-Extra packs contains query packs do not fit in core.
-It is maintained by Mondoo team and Community
+Extra packs are a mix of community- and Mondoo-maintained query packs that are outside Mondoo's core support tier..

 ## Contributing

 We welcome all contributions.
-For more information on contributing to cnspec-policies, see our [Contributing](https://github.com/mondoohq/.github/blob/master/CONTRIBUTING.md) guide.
+For more information on contributing to cnquery-packs, see our [Contributing](https://github.com/mondoohq/.github/blob/master/CONTRIBUTING.md) guide.

 ### Join the community!